-CO1 Define the concepts of financial management and identify the role and goals of financial management in modern day business.
-CO2 Explain the theories of capital structure and discuss the determinants of capital structure in practice.
+CO1 Define the concepts of financial management and identify the role and goals of financial management in modern day business. management in modern day business.
+CO2 Explain the theories of capital structure and discuss the determinants of capital structure in practice. process.
 CO3 Interpret forms of dividend policies and examine the determinants of dividend policy and different bias of behavioral finance.
-CO4 Examine the determinants and components of working capital management and calculate working capital requirement of business entities.
-CO5 Develop a model for assessing the effectiveness of cash and inventory management of entities and evaluate them. credit policies
+CO4 Examine the determinants and components of working capital management and calculate working capital requirement of business entities. working capital requirement of cusiness challes.
+CO5 Develop a model for assessing the effectiveness of cash and inventory management of entities and evaluate them. credit policies entities and evaluate them, electic policies